Man kills woman, kills himself, injures child in murder-suicide

-HOUSTON, Texas (KTRK) --Police are investigating a murder-suicide after a man shot and killed a woman, and then killed himself in southwest Houston.
+HOUSTON, Texas (KTRK) --Police are investigating a murder-suicide after a man shot his wife and then himself at Woodcreek on the Bayou Apartments on the southwest side of Houston.

 Officers were dispatched to the 7900 block of Corporate Drive around 1 p.m.
 Sunday when neighbors called about the shooting.

-The woman went to take a shower when the man allegedly followed her and fatally shot her, investigators said.
+Eyewitnesses say a married couple had been fighting overnight.
+According to investigators, the man grabbed a gun while his wife was in the shower and shot her before turning the gun on himself.

-Police said the man then shot himself in the chest, and the bullet went through his body, through the bathroom door, and grazed an 8-year-old girl on her left side.
+Police said the woman's four children were in another room when a bullet went through the wall and grazed an 8-year-old girl on her left side.

 The child, along with three other children in the apartment, ran to the neighbor's apartment.